Manishearth/manishearth.github.io/source/drafts/gc.md

 `Dom<T>` is basically a smart pointer that behaves like `&T` but without a lifetime, whereas `DomRoot<T>` has the additional behavior of rooting on creation (and unrooting on `Drop`).
 The custom lint plugin essentially enforces that `Dom<T>`, and any DOM structs (tagged with `#[dom_struct]`) are never accessible on the stack aside from through `DomRoot<T>` or `&T`.

-I wouldn't recommend this approach; it works okay but we've wanted to move off of it for a while.
+I wouldn't recommend this approach; it works okay but we've wanted to move off of it for a while because it relies on custom plugin lints for soundness.
 But it's worth mentioning for completeness.

   [servo-node]: https://doc.servo.org/script/dom/element/struct.Element.html